Walmart Black Friday deals are here—shop major savings on Keurig, TVs, vacuums and more

 Black Friday sales are already live at Walmart.
 The retailer's Black Friday Deals for Days sale officially went live for all shoppers on Monday, November 7 and includes doorbuster deals on laptops, TVs, kitchen appliances, toys and more.
 Walmart just dropped even more early holiday deals back on Monday, November 14.

-The next lineup of Walmart Black Friday discounts dropped today, November 21, and Walmart+ members will get seven hours of exclusive early access to the sales.
+The next lineup of Walmart Black Friday discounts have dropped, and Walmart+ members will get exclusive early access to the sales.
 Not a Walmart+ member yet?
 Sign up now to take advantage of the best discounts seven hours before other shoppers.

 Monday, November 7, marked the beginning of Walmart's Black Friday Deals for Days sale.
 This early access Black Friday deals event features discounts across all shopping categories including home goods, fashion items, toys and so much more.
 Even more doorbuster deals went live on Monday, November 14 with Walmart+ members getting exclusive early access to the best deals.
 Prefer to shop in person?
 The early in-store Black Friday deals started Wednesday, November 9 in Walmart stores across the country and even more discounts hit shelves Wednesday, November 16.